Good news! There is finally a cure for that horrible disease. Too bad the cure is owned by Peace & Love, Incorporated

 - Conqueror From The Future the Scarlet Centurion has cured cancer, and offers it to Squadron Supreme member, Tom Thumb in exchange for poisoning fellow team member, Hyperion.
 He refuses and the Centurion gets a chuckle out of the torment he caused.

-- On a lighter note, when Reed Richards of The Fantastic Four was messing around with calculations one day, he stumbled on a permanent cure of all acne.
+- On a lighter note, when Reed Richards of The Fantastic Four was messing around with calculations one day, he stumbled on a permanent cure for acne.
 Revlon and a dozen other companies are paying him dumptrucks full of money not to release it.

 - The Invisibles has, as one of its many conspiracy subplots, the agents of the Conspiracy being in full possession of the AIDS vaccine... which they engineered before they released AIDS into the world, so that they could chart its influence among "target populations."